 Goal Zero Torch 250 Review

-The Goal Zero Torch 250 Flashlight is one of the most popular products from Goal Zero’s extensive line of rechargeable and solar-powered electronics aimed at people interested in camping, emergency, and preparedness.
+The Goal Zero Torch 250 is one of the most popular products from Goal Zero’s extensive line of rechargeable and solar-powered electronics aimed at people interested in camping, emergency, and preparedness.

 This product functions as a battery pack, flashlight, and solar panel all in one.